The Basics of Betting on Baseball (Odds and Bet Types)

 In-Game Betting, or Live Betting

 Have you ever been watching a baseball game and noticed a palpable shift in momentum?
 Maybe the Yankees just tied the game with a three-run rally in the seventh, and are about to turn the ball over to their excellent bullpen.
 You might be sitting there thinking, “I wish I could go back in time and bet on the Yankees to win.”
 Well, you can’t go back in time, but you might still be able to bet on the Yankees to win thanks to in-game betting.
-It’s exactly what it sounds like: betting on a game that has already started.

 The types of bets you can make with live betting will be the same as the ones discussed above.
 But the odds will shift depending on the score and the stage of the game.
 You won’t be getting a handsome payout, and the juice (or vig) will be higher when you bet on the Yankees in the seventh inning when they’re up by four runs.
 Conversely, you can make a pretty penny wagering on comebacks.